presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task1/task.md

 I do believe in Visualization.
 The more you visualize, the more you understand.

-Flowcharts are not only ways to present a code with visual components.
+Flowcharts are not the only ways to present a code with visual components.

-We also can run a program step by step seeing:
+We also can run a program step by step, seeing:
 * how a program is being executed
 * what is happening with the data on each step